juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 UEFI goes crazy if install more PCIe lanes than available, </br>
 requires to remove the CR2032 battery to restore Defaults, Turn-On & wait a few minutes to auto-reconfigure again. </br>

+removing 1x memory stick A2 from a dual channel configuration B2+A2 </br>
+the game fps becomes severe affected by Single Channel RAM, </br>
+both XMP profile-1 ddr5-5600 </br>
+does Not seem its a 32-Bit problem. </br>
+GPÜ & CPU utilization is ~20% </br>
+seems to be more a single-core problem, memory problem. </br>
+NVIDIA GPUs are very affected by Single-Core CPU speed & memory speed. </br>

 ### Dual GPU PhysX on Linux

-Nvidia propietary driver 470 detects Both GPU's in NVIDIA X Control </br>
+Nvidia propietary driver 470 detects Both GPU's NVIDIA X Control </br>
 > /usr/bin/nvidia-settings

 but Linux driver does Not have the option as Windows, </br>
 to [select 1 GPU for PhysX](https://hardforum.com/threads/nvidia-rtx50-series-doesnt-support-gpu-physx-for-32-bit-games.2039832/) </br>

 > /usr/games/lutris

-Detects both GPU's. </br>
+Also Detects both GPU's. </br>
-but Dual GPU PhysX does Not work, 0% CPU load on the 2nd GPU. </br>
+but Dual GPU PhysX does Not work, 0% load on the 2nd GPU. </br>
 ![Screenshot_20250711_181300](https://github.com/user-attachments/assets/af6c3f81-29a7-48d5-80b7-832b75e6541a) </br>
 ![Screenshot_20250711_181232](https://github.com/user-attachments/assets/10869173-d961-47df-ad51-fbdfd5a907f0) </br>

-Lutris -> EA app -> Batman Arkham Asylum -> installs NVIDIA PhysX 9.14 by Default. </br>
+Lutris -> Wine-ge-8.x -> EA app.exe -> Batman Arkham Asylum -> install NVIDIA PhysX 9.14 by Default. </br>
 Works ok with 1x GPU. </br>
 but Dual GPU does Not work. </br>

 PhysX 9.14 cannot be Uninstalled, </br>
 Lutris cannot be Run in Sudo. </br>
 installing older Legacy PhysX 9.12 for W7 W8.1 at same time </br>
-with Wine Control Panel inside lutris </br>
+with Wine Control Panel inside Lutris </br>
 Batman does Not work. </br>
 ![Screenshot_20250711_201123](https://github.com/user-attachments/assets/fa8e3a01-ade9-42af-8d74-c90f81004d95) </br>
 ![Screenshot_20250711_202119](https://github.com/user-attachments/assets/454e3b6f-9e11-45d2-9a41-e46f3f55d4e6) </br>

-installing PhysX as another program, creates an individual dos_c drive, isolated Not in Batman dos_c drive. </br>
+installing PhysX as another program, creates an individual dos_c drive, isolated from Batman dos_c drive. </br>

 Lutris has a nice GUI, easy to navigate / easy to use. </br>
 if the problem is Wine-ge 8, </br>